andreasharding/jsds/README.md

-# jsds
+# JavaScript in Data Science
-JavaScript in Data Science
+A set of demos and training presentations on using JavaScript from a data science perspective